michalc/OpenTTDLab/README.md

 OpenTTDLab is based on [Patric Stout's OpenTTD Savegame Reader](https://github.com/TrueBrain/OpenTTD-savegame-reader), licensed under the GNU General Public License version 2.0.

-The [OpenTTDLab logo](./docs/assets/openttdlab-logo.svg) is a modified version of the [OpenTTD logo](https://commons.wikimedia.org/wiki/File:Openttdlogo.svg), authored by the [OpenTTD team](https://github.com/OpenTTD/OpenTTD/blob/master/CREDITS.md).
+The [OpenTTDLab logo](./docs/assets/openttdlab-logo.svg) is a modified version of the [OpenTTD logo](https://commons.wikimedia.org/wiki/File:Openttdlogo.svg), authored by the [OpenTTD team](https://github.com/OpenTTD/OpenTTD/blob/master/CREDITS.md), converted to SVG by [User:Stannerd](https://en.wikipedia.org/wiki/User:Stannered), and then modified to become the logo for OpenTTDLab by Michal Charemza.
 The OpenTTD logo is also licensed under the GNU General Public License version 2.0.

 The [.gitignore](./.gitignore) file is based on [GitHub's Python .gitignore file](https://github.com/github/gitignore/blob/main/Python.gitignore).
 This was originally supplied under CC0 1.0 Universal.
 However, as part of OpenTTDLab it is licensed under GNU General Public License version 2.0.